wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Inquisitor.md

 Composure: Activate while CC'd.
 Gain HP/STA

 CUNNING:
-Profile: Expose all skills of one action type in enemy skillset Expose (T: enemy targets you with a covered skill): Expose and lock that skill for 5 turns
-Coerce: Target an enemy and declare an action type and an ACT slot.
+[[Cunning#Profile|Profile]]: Expose all skills of one action type in enemy skillset Expose (T: enemy targets you with a covered skill): Expose and lock that skill for 5 turns [[Cunning#Coerce|Coerce]]: Target an enemy and declare an action type and an ACT slot.
 If that slot doesn't have that type next turn, they lose HP/STA